rngtang/Telephone-Assistant/README.md

 By using our OpenAI model as just a LLM and having embeddings be pre-generated and stored in a database, we significantly decrease the usage of our OpenAI model and subsequently its costs.
 LangChain integrates these embeddings to make a Retrieval Augmented Generation (RAG) application, which we use as our question-answering bot.

+This is the prompt we are currently using: <https://smith.langchain.com/hub/rngtang/colab-bot?organizationId=5ed40c29-8f7d-47af-ab9b-2c31f51d5ba3>.

 The following diagram shows how the bot works:

 [<img src="./media/bot-diagram.png" width="800" alt="LangChain framework"/>](./media/bot-diagram.png)

-In addition, this is the prompt we are currently using: <https://smith.langchain.com/hub/rngtang/colab-bot?organizationId=5ed40c29-8f7d-47af-ab9b-2c31f51d5ba3>.

-Currently, we are also testing some hardware additions that visually represent the Question-Answering proc*ess, such as a button to start the Bot and some LEDs to represent which stage of answering the Bot is currently is.
+Currently, we are also testing some hardware additions that visually represent the Question-Answering process, such as a button to start the Bot and some LEDs to represent which stage of answering the Bot is currently is.
 When running led_stt.py (the complete project), this is what each LED represents:

 * Red: The Bot has finished set-up and is waiting for the user to start (press the button).
 * Yellow: The Bot is thinking (generating an answer) OR currently responding with an answer.